tomsoderlund/react-zeroconfig-components/README.md

 ### How to build and deploy

-    yarn publish  # yarn prepare (webpack) will be run automatically
+    yarn publish  # yarn prepare (Babel) will be run automatically